burrsutter/python-plain-agentic-examples/rag/readme.md

+# RAG Examples

-See postgres.md for pgvector installation
+See postgres.md for postgres and pgvector installation

-## Basic
+## Basic RAG

 ```
 psql postgres